cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 Hierarchical data formats might need multiple transformations(one for each array).

 ## Information types of data
-To define the variety of mappings, it is necessary to clarify the types of information, represented by a field.
+To define the variety of mappings, it is necessary to clarify the types of information, represented by a source field.

-- Identification of an object (business key, dependent child key)
+- (Part of) the identification of an object
 - Attribution or Measure of an object
-- relation between objects (might be “self” relating, hierarchical)
 - Attribution or Measure in a relation

+Relations are expressed by having identifications of different objects in the same row.

 *Note: The data vault main stereotypes map to this classification as follows. hub=object / link=relation / satellite=attribution.*